ohos-rs/ohos-ffrt/README.md

 ## What is FFRT and Why we need it?

-You can see it as a builtin ThreadPool.
+You can see it as a built-in ThreadPool or async runtime.
 See detail with [ffrt-kit](https://developer.huawei.com/consumer/cn/doc/harmonyos-guides/ffrt-kit).

 We typically rely on tokio as the runtime for asynchronous tasks, but it adds extra overhead in terms of package size and startup thread load.
 Switching to `ffrt` helps address these challenges.